morse-simulator/morse/doc/morse/user/user_workflow.rst

 #.
 Save the new scene: Press :kbd:`F2` and enter a new name for the Blender file

 #.
-Prepare the middleware environments (in the case of YARP or Pocolibs) outside of Blender
+Initialise the middleware environments (in the case of YARP or Pocolibs) outside of Blender

 #.
 Start the simulation: Place your mouse inside the 3D view of Blender and press :kbd:`p`

 #.
 Look at the terminal window to check that everything started correctly

 #.
-Start the client programs that will connect with the simulator
+Start the client programs that will connect with the simulator, and carry out your simulation experiment

 #.
 Finish the simulation by pressing :kbd:`Esc`